 Emirates is not a member of an airline alliance.
 However, it has forged codeshare agreements with a number of partner airlines.
 High-profile codeshare partners include Alaska Airlines, Japan Airlines, Jetblue Airways and South African Airways.

 Since 2013, Emirates has been in a major partnership with Qantas to forge “a seamless travel experience.”
-The deal saw Qantas abandon its Singapore hub to relocate in Dubai.
+The deal saw Qantas abandon its Singapore hub to relocate to Dubai.

 Blue: All new members enter at this level.
 There are very few benefits but it will give you waitlist priority over non-Skywards members.